niplav/site/fullindex.md

 ### AI Outputs

+My favourite LLM outputs.
 These have received varying degrees of editing, but usually not that much.

 * [`filepunk`](./filepunk.html)
 * [Cross-Domain System Analogies](./outputs/analogies.html)